jessepav/lacygoill-wiki-backup/surfraw.md

 3.  $HOME/.config/surfraw/conf

-/usr/local/etc/xdg/surfraw.conf and $HOME/.config/surfraw/conf are both
+`/usr/local/etc/xdg/surfraw.conf`  and   `$HOME/.config/surfraw/conf`  are  both
 fragments of bourne‐shell style shell script.

-/usr/local/etc/xdg/surfraw.conf  should  use  def  and  defyn to define variables.
+`/usr/local/etc/xdg/surfraw.conf` should use def and defyn to define variables.
 These functions set variables unless they are already set by the environment. defyn is used for boolean configuration variables, def for all others.
 For instance:

     def     SURFRAW_text_browser /usr/bin/lynx
     defyn   SURFRAW_graphical         no

-$HOME/.config/surfraw/conf should use sh‐style entries, eg:
+`$HOME/.config/surfraw/conf` should use sh‐style entries, eg:

     SURFRAW_text_browser=/usr/bin/lynx
     SURFRAW_graphical=no

-This is because you want them to override environment variables  uncon‐ ditionally.
+This is because you want them to override environment variables unconditionally.

-# Configuration Variables

-    SURFRAW_global_conf

-Location of global configuration file.

-Default:

-    def SURFRAW_global_conf /usr/local/etc/xdg/surfraw/conf

-    SURFRAW_conf

-Location of per‐user configuration file.

-Default:

-    def SURFRAW_conf $HOME/.config/surfraw/conf

-    SURFRAW_graphical

-Whether to use a graphical browser.

-Default:

-    defyn SURFRAW_graphical no

-    SURFRAW_text_browser

-Name/path of text browser executable.  e.g. links, lynx, w3m

-Default:

-    def SURFRAW_text_browser sensible-browser

-    SURFRAW_graphical_browser

-Name/path  of  graphical  browser executable.  e.g mozilla, net‐ scape etc.

-Default:

-    def SURFRAW_graphical_browser sensible-browser

-    SURFRAW_text_browser_args

-Text browser arguments, or "none".

-Default:

-    def SURFRAW_text_browser_args none

-    SURFRAW_graphical_browser_args

-Graphical browser arguments, or "none".

-Default:

-    def SURFRAW_graphical_browser_args none

-    SURFRAW_graphical_remote

-Whether to use "-remote openURL" for graphical browser.

-Default:

-    defyn SURFRAW_graphical_remote yes

-    SURFRAW_new_window

-When using SURFRAW_graphical_remote, open a new window?

-Default:

-    defyn SURFRAW_new_window no

-    SURFRAW_screen

-Name of screen command to run.

-Default:

-    def SURFRAW_screen screen

-    SURFRAW_new_screen

-If surfraw is running under screen(1), start a  new  screen  for each text browser invocation?

-Default:

-    defyn SURFRAW_new_screen no

-    SURFRAW_screen_args

-Arguments to pass to the SURFRAW_screen command

-Default:

-    def SURFRAW_screen_args ""

-    SURFRAW_quote_args

-Whether to "quote" all the arguments.

-Default:

-    defyn SURFRAW_quote_args no

-    SURFRAW_quote_ifs

-Whether to re‐quote arguments if they have spaces in, ie so: sr google foo "bar baz" bam works as expected.

-Default:

-    defyn SURFRAW_quote_ifs    yes

-    SURFRAW_results

-Default number of results to return (not supported by all elvi).

-Default:

-    def SURFRAW_results 30

-    SURFRAW_escape_url_args

-Whether to escape [% "$%&+,/:;<=>?@[{|}~'] characters in command line arguments subsequently used to construct a url.

-Default:

-    defyn SURFRAW_escape_url_args yes

 # Files